michaelmacinnis/oh/README.md

 to re-complile Go.

-Alternatively, remove your OS from the list of build constraints in the files job_control.go and no_job_control.go to build oh with job control disabled.
+Alternatively, remove your OS from the list of build constraints in the files unix.go and other.go to build oh with job control disabled.

 oh